 CMS allows for a wide variety of options in content and algorithm support.
 This section puts forth a number of support requirements and recommendations in order to achieve a base level of interoperability among all S/MIME implementations.
-[CMS] provides additional details regarding the use of the cryptographic algorithms.
+[CMSALG] provides additional details regarding the use of the cryptographic algorithms.

-2.1 DigestAlgorithmIdentifier
+2.1.
+DigestAlgorithmIdentifier

-Sending and receiving agents MUST support SHA-1 [SHA1].
-Receiving agents SHOULD support MD5 [MD5] for the purpose of providing backward compatibility with MD5-digested S/MIME v2 SignedData objects.
+Sending and receiving agents MUST support SHA-1 [CMSALG].
+Receiving agents SHOULD support MD5 [CMSALG] for the purpose of providing backward compatibility with MD5-digested S/MIME v2 SignedData objects.

-2.2 SignatureAlgorithmIdentifier
+2.2.
+SignatureAlgorithmIdentifier

-Sending and receiving agents MUST support id-dsa defined in [DSS].
+Receiving agents MUST support id-dsa-with-shal defined in [CMSALG].
 The algorithm parameters MUST be absent (not encoded as NULL).

-Receiving agents SHOULD support rsaEncryption, defined in [PKCS-1].
+Receiving agents MUST support rsaEncryption, defined in [CMSALG].